danhorst/danhorst.com/content/lists/interests.md

 > The principal themes of my interests are: focus, enrichment, self-reliance & pleasure.
 >
-> I also try to surround myself with beautiful, functional, things.
+> I also appreciate beautiful, functional, things.

 <section>
 <ul>